 - For me, I find that Blu-Tack Reusable Adhesive works great.
 I like it because it’s a 100% dry cleaning method.
 You mold it, so it fits perfectly into each speaker or open space.
 Then just give it a tug to release.
 You end up seeing all the holes from the mesh, and anything that was stuck to the screen shows up on the tack!
 I use the Blu-Tack brand, but any brand of adhesive putty should work.

 - Here’s what I do.
-I dip a cotton swab dip in the water or sometimes in hydrogen peroxide (that helps softens and dissolves ear wax).
-Then I squeeze one drop onto the mesh of the AirPod speaker.
+I dip a cotton swab dip in the water or sometimes in hydrogen peroxide (that helps soften and dissolve ear wax).
+Then, I squeeze one drop onto the mesh of the AirPod speaker.
 Wait a few seconds then tap your AirPod, mesh-down, onto a hard surface to remove all the liquid physically.
 Follow this with some compressed air to eject any remaining liquid.

-- All I need to do was blow some air on each speaker.
-Use your own or a can of compressed air–just be gentle and make sure you blow-dry air!
+- All I needed to do was blow some air on each speaker.
+Use your own or a can of compressed air — just be gentle and make sure you blow dry air!

 - I’m an engineer, so naturally, I tried Duct Tape!
-And by golly, it worked!
 Yeah, it sounds a bit odd but trust me.
-Cut a small piece and wrap with the sticky side facing outward.
+Cut a small piece and wrap it with the sticky side facing outward.
 Then stick it to the mesh repeatedly to remove any grime.
 I used this method on my right AirPod and then compared it to the left, and I definitely heard a big difference in sound quality.

 For most of her professional life, Amanda Elizabeth (Liz for short) trained all sorts of folks on how to use media as a tool to tell their own unique stories.
 She knows a thing or two about teaching others and creating how-to guides!